sal55/langs/Compilertest3.md

 So Rust has some problems in my opinion.
 Even that 18 seconds for an optimised build of 100-functions or 8000 lines is only 0.4K lines per second - microcomputer territory.

+### Java

+The executable (or rather the .class file) produced is suspiciously small at 120KB, or about 12 bytes per function.
+If I tried to get it to retain all the functions (using res+=fxxxx(5) on each call), then it aborted with 'Code too large', also at about 25 seconds.
+However, compiling 100 functions took 4 seconds (but maybe most of those are eliminated too) and Hello, World took 2 seconds.
+So maybe it's 50 functions/second.
+Output of Java is probably JVM code not native.

 ### Notes

 **Lines/second** Fastest speed in LPS was something like 900Klps (tcc), and slowest around 1.2Klps (optimised Clang; I don't include the 0.01Klps of optimised Rust).
 Code density varies, but I think tcc still comes out on top.